Yorkshire - Great destination for groups

 Famous for miles of heritage coastline, castles, stately homes and churches, as well as being home to around 2663 ancient monuments.
 Yorkshire offers rich and colourful heritage where evidence of past lie around every corner.
 Visit Wentworth Castle and Gardens, or take a tour of the 900 year old Skipton Castle.
 Harewood House, Burton Agnes Hall and Fountains Abbey will all amaze you with their magical settings and sense of grandeur, or enjoy the beautiful gardens with a trip to Sheffield's Botanical Gardens and RHS Harlow Carr.

-Explore the region's industrial past at Magna, in Rotherham, or take a fascinating look at the world of rail, at the National Railway Museum York.
+Take a fascinating look at the world of rail, at the National Railway Museum York.
 Why not take a peak behind the scenes of film at Bradford's National Media Museum, or be transported back in time at the Streetlife Museum, Hull also home to the Museums Quarter, Wilberforce House and The Deep.
 Wherever you choose to go, you're guaranteed a fun-filled day out!